tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 * classification;

-In the right pane grid, if the :guilabel:`Downloaded on` column is empty, it means that the update was not yet been downloaded by the WAPT server and is not present on the WAPT server (This update is not missing on any host).
+In the right panel grid, if the :guilabel:`Downloaded on` column is empty, it means that the update has not yet been downloaded by the WAPT server and is not present on the WAPT server (This update is not missing on any host).

 * you can force the download of an update by